 HACCP plan

-Perhaps the most widely recognized approach to food safety management systems in the food industry is the Hazard Analysis Critical Control Point – HACCP.
+Perhaps the most widely recognized approach to food safety management systems in the food industry is HACCP: Hazard Analysis Critical Control Point.
 The systematic approach consists of seven elaborate steps that aim to address health hazards before they even occur or control them to a safe level as part of your commitment to food safety.

 Each step requires a thorough understanding of your establishment profile for a more practical application.
 The whole HACCP system starts by performing a critical hazard analysis.